 📕 Check out this resource for 100+ sales text message examples and templates you can copy/paste and edit.

 Transitioning your sales team to business texting is seamless.
 There are few easy and initial steps we’ll walk through that will get you off and running.
 For some extra help, our support team is available seven days a week to assists!
 Following along will not only give you the chance to try out the platform for yourself.
 It’ll also help you better understand how business texting works.
 So, let’s get started!

 - Start connecting with your customers!
 As we mentioned before, you need to have permission to text someone.
-Since you are communicating one-on-one vs. sending a mass marketing message, the concept of compliance is handled a little differently.
+Since you are communicating one-on-one vs. sending a mass text message, the concept of compliance is handled a little differently.
 A member of our team is happy to walk you through the concept, but as a rule of thumb just be sure to only add contacts who have provided their number with the intention of receiving information.

 - Begin to manage your conversations.
 In order to help you stay organized, SimpleTexting has created features that allow you to mark conversations as resolved, schedule messages, and even prioritize conversations based on time received or time waiting.

 In an increasingly noisy world, it’s crucial to rise above the masses.
 Our platform makes it easy to be heard.

 Send your first message in minutes.
 Try SimpleTexting free for 14 days.